romanrod/callactions/README.md

-# CallActions Exercise
+# Exercise

-This is the resolution of a task asked by Callactions.
+This is the resolution of a test task

 ## Install and setup